 When you are in Nelson, you'll notice that it is more blue-collar than most other communities in America.
 62.50% of Nelson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Nelson is a city of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Nelson who work in office and administrative support (25.00%), food service (8.33%), and sales jobs (4.17%).

-Overall, Nelson’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Nelson’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Nelson is worth considering.